American Indian vs Native American: Which Should You Use?

 What About Alaska Natives?

 According to The Alaska Federation of Natives, Alaskan Native peoples are made up of many different indigenous nations.
 Encourage your teachers to be specific when possible.
-However, It’s okay to use Alaskan Native as a general term
+However, it’s okay to use Alaskan Native as a general term.

 At Studies Weekly, we strive to promote diversity and inclusion by having different perspectives in our Social Studies curriculum, including the history of indigenous nations in the United States.

-The tribal designation is one that Studies Weekly has long debated.
-In 2019, we discussed the topic once again and then reached out to tribal leaders for their preferences.
-Based upon those conversations and the fact that the U.S. Federal Government only allows tribal government status for those formally recognized as American Indians, we continue to use that term when referring to more than one tribe in a collective group.
+Based upon those conversations, and the fact that the U.S. Federal Government only allows tribal government status for those formally recognized as American Indians, we use the terms Indigenous People, Native American, and American Indians interchangeably, when referring to more than one tribe in a collective group.
+If a state’s standards have a preference for one term, we align with that.

 We encourage teachers to name specific indigenous nations whenever possible in their own teaching.